About the Journal

-This journal is published under a Creative Commons Attribution Licence 3.0 (CC-BY).
+This journal is published under a Creative Commons Attribution International License 4.0 (CC-BY).

 This license allows anyone to download, reuse, re-print, modify, distribute and/or copy the final version of the papers.
 The works must be properly attributed to its author(s).
 It is not necessary to ask further permissions both to author(s) or journal board, although you are kindly requested to inform the journal board for every reuse of the papers.

 Authors who publish on this journal maintain the copyrights.

 The journal has neither article processing charges nor submission fees.

 The following statement is inspired by the Committee On Publication Ethics (COPE) Code of Conduct: